moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer showing number of amount output indices,
  - the only explorer supporting Monero testnet network,
  - the only explorer providing tx checker and pusher for online pushing of transactions,
- - the only explorer able to estimate possible spendings based on address and viewkey.
+ - the only explorer able to estimate possible spendings based on address and viewkey,
+ - the only explorer that can provide total amount of all miner fees.

 ## Compilation on Ubuntu 16.04